 Survey Junkie pays you points for signing up, including 25 points when you confirm your email address, 5 points for going through a “How it Works” walkthrough, and 50 points for completing your profile.

 The sign-up process takes less than 10 minutes.
 When you’re done, you’ll immediately land on your dashboard, which is where you’ll start seeing which online surveys are available to take, and you can start taking surveys immediately.
 You will also receive emails when new surveys are available.

 How does Survey Junkie work?

 1. Take surveys on Survey Junkie

 SJ Opinion is the survey side of Survey Junkie, and this is the most popular way for people to make money on Survey Junkie.
 The surveys pay around $1-$3 on average.
 This isn't a ton of money, but the best online survey sites all pay similar rates.

 Profiles help determine which surveys will be relevant to your interests.
 You’ll be asked questions about who lives in your house, your annual income, whether or not you have pets, where you live, your education level, etc. There are more detailed topic-specific profiles you should fill out too.
-They’re for things like technology or fitness, and all of that information is used to match you with more surveys.
+The profiles ask about things like technology or fitness, and all of that information is used to match you with more surveys.

 The more profile information you fill out, the more accurately you’ll be matched with surveys.

 Eligible surveys show up in your Survey Junkie dashboard, and you’ll see: